The history of periodontal disease runs deep

 As early as 1740, French scientists had identified this condition with the gingivitis-like disease found in living people, one that rotted teeth.
 However, no one knew what caused it.
 It wasn't until microscopes became more reliable that researchers realized it was bacteria that was doing our teeth in.

-Periotherapy does the trick today
+Dentist recommended rinses do the trick today

 Since that time, great strides have been made in the prevention and treatment of periodontal disease.
-Today, most dentists recommend using a specialty periotherapy rinse to clean between the tooth and gums.
+Today, most dentists recommend using a specialty rinse to clean between the tooth and gums.

 As a bonus, these products tend to use oxidizing ingredients to neutralize the smell of bad breath.